-Philodendrons are one of the toughest houseplants you can possibly grow.
+Philodendrons are one of the easiest houseplants you can possibly grow.
 Whether you choose upright or trailing/climbing types, they are perfectly happy in a home setting.
 Even people with so-called "black thumbs" are usually successful at growing these plants.
 Philodendrons are very low maintenance and can sit idle for long periods.
 You can train them up a trellis or simply leave them to their own devices—philodendrons will survive no matter what.